tyleryouk/00os-origin/00os/core/command-handler.md

           return formatResponse(`Error: You don't have permission to execute this command.`, false);
         }

-        // Execute the process using the fetched rule content
-        // The process rule itself should contain the logic for executing the appropriate tool calls
-        // We don't need to call executeProcess manually - the fetched rule should provide the execution logic
+        // At this point, the fetched rule contains the necessary execution logic

-        // Instead of trying to execute the process ourselves, we return a status message
-        // The fetched rule should now be in context and will guide the execution return {
+        // Return a structured object indicating the command has been processed and the rule fetched return {
           status: "command_fetched",
           command: parsedCommand.command,